Our artists inspire cities

 Ville de Paris x Clémence Vazard

-Our artist Clémence Vazard has been awarded a Paris City Grant for her project #MyFirstHarassment, through which she gathered testimonies of French women about their first memory of harassment.
-The exhibition has travelled in different cities, such as Paris, Avignon and London.
+Clémence Vazard has been awarded a Paris City Grant for her project #MyFirstHarassment, through which she gathered testimonies of French women about their first memory of harassment.
+The exhibition has travelled to different cities, such as Paris, Avignon and London.

 Read more on our expertise here